-SPC D******, On XX XXX 2017 at XXXX I was making my checks to the gates to check on the soldiers and guards due to the weather.
-When I walked up to the gate you were in the shack on your phone and your tongue sticking out with a tongue ring in it.
+SPC D******, on XX XXX 2017 at XXXX I was making my checks of the gates to check on the soldiers and guards due to the weather.
+When I walked up to the gate you were in, you were seated, in the shack, on your phone with your tongue sticking out with a tongue ring in it.
 I was going to ask to see your wet weather gear but I stopped and asked what was in your tongue.
-You continued to sit down and stare at me until you admitted that you had a tongue ring in.
-I asked what were you thinking, you informed me that you only had it in for about 5 minutes, and that you would take it out.
-I told you whether it was 5 minutes or 5 hours it doesn't matter you were blatantly violating Army Regulation 670-1 which states:
+You continued to sit and stare at me until you admitted that you had a tongue ring in.
+When I asked what you were thinking, you told me that you only had it in for about 5 minutes and that you would take it out.
+I told you that whether it was 5 minutes or 5 hours it doesn't matter because you were violating Army Regulation 670-1 which states:

-I then instructed you to take out the tongue ring and you are not authorized to wear it regardless of the circumstances.
+I then instructed you to take out the tongue ring and reiterated that you are not authorized to wear it regardless of the circumstances.

-SPC D***** you have been instructed numerous times that you are not to wear piercings.
+SPC D*****, you have been instructed numerous times not to wear piercings.
 I also know that you have been formally counseled on this issue before.
 Failing to follow instructions, no matter who delivers them or how trivial you may consider them to be, is a serious offense and will not be tolerated.

-SPC D**** my last concern is the whole time I was talking to you, you just sat in the chair with your phone still in your hands.
-Not once did you get up and stand at the appropriate position of parade rest when you were addressing me.
+SPC D****, my last concern is that the whole time I was talking to you, you sat in the chair with your phone still in your hands.
+You did not get up and stand at the position of parade rest when you were addressing me.
 This is disrespectful and shows your lack of military bearing.
-From day one you are trained as an Enlisted Soldier you will assume the position of parade rest when addressing all Noncommissioned Officers.
+As an Enlisted Soldier, you are trained, during the fundamentals of basic training, that you will assume the position of parade rest when addressing all Noncommissioned Officers.

 Your actions and example have a negative effect on unit morale and discipline and threaten our team's cohesiveness and strength.
-I am recommending that you receive an Article 15 to the Chain of Command.
+I am recommending to the Chain of Command that you receive an Article 15.